ailabitmo/CultureCloud-Crawling/README.md

 how to run current ruby scripts from windows:
 ---------------------------------------------

-Newest version have some problems running Nokogiri ruby gem from sources, so I reccomend to try Ruby 2.00:
+Newest version have some problems building Nokogiri ruby gem from sources, so I recommend to try Ruby 2.00:

 - Download Ruby 2.0.0-p594 (x86 or x86_64) from: http://rubyinstaller.org/downloads/
 - Install it, for, let's say: <code>C:\Ruby200\ </code>